Delicious and Easy Raw Vegan Kimchi

 I quickly decided I didn’t want to do this daily and invested in some “Easy Fermenter” lids by Nourished Essentials.
 They are self-burping and help prevent mold as well.
 They also have a dial that lets you show what date your ferment was started.
 You put these lids on and forget about the ferment until it’s finished.
 I love the ease of them!

 Kimchi can be ready to eat in as little as 2-3 days, but I like it best after 7-10 days.
-You can open the jar and taste it whenever you want; if you like the taste, you can put it in the refrigerator to stop it from fermenting further.
+You can open the jar and taste it whenever you want; if you like the taste, you can refrigerate it to prevent further fermentation.
 If you want it a little more sour, you can continue fermenting it for up to 21 days.
-Note that veggies ferment faster in warm temps and slower in cold.
+Note that veggies ferment faster in warm temperatures and slower in cold temperatures.

 Enjoy the process, but be warned, fermenting can quickly become the most fun addiction ever!
-In the last month, I have fermented kimchi, red cabbage, green cabbage and carrot, cauliflower and carrot, carrot and jalapeno, cucumbers, fresh green beans, beets, bell peppers, red onion, and garlic!
+In the last month, I have fermented kimchi, red cabbage, green cabbage, carrot, cauliflower, carrot and jalapeno, cucumbers, fresh green beans, beets, bell peppers, red onion, and garlic!

 I have a little bit each day, and my health and digestion thank me for it!